Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Apart from the natural words that are in the Filipino dictionaries, there are also deep words, loanwords, slang words, street words, and many more:

-- Pampanitikan - (Purist), often used by scholars and linguists.
+- Purist (Pampanitikan) words are often used by scholars and linguists.

-- Pambansa - (National), the lingua franca of the archipelago.
+- National(Pambansa), words that belong in the lingua franca of the archipelago.

 A loanword is a word adopted from one language and incorporated into another language without translation.
 When you study the Filipino language, you'll somehow notice that some Filipino words are almost the same as other words from other countries.
 Examples of these are the words telebisyon for television from English, kumusta for como esta from Spanish, and dahan-dahan from Japanese.